Tempo-Organization/tempo-cli/docs/to_do_list.md

 ## To Do:
 - [ ] recheck over symlink logic, make sure everywhere uses it where it should
 - [ ] clean up hook states, and add any missing states
-- [ ] a command to run certain events
 - [ ] sig logic, should copy existing and create if not exist on file placement option, or show warning
 - [ ] Engine pak making compression variants (different types, in one run), defaults to compressed currently, can only do one type in one run right now